Beijing 2022: Skier Arif Khan flying the flag for 1.4 billion Indians | DW | 14.02.2022

 "Gulmarg can provide a basic and intermediate training that can take you to the basic international events," he said.
 "But later you will require an infrastructure that's being used by the athletes to prepare for the higher events later."

-Infrastructure, funding and making India a snow sports destination is why his personal ambition is only part of his motivation for participating in the Beijing Olympics.
-It was why he pushed his wedding back to train and why getting to the bottom of the giant slalom course was so important to him.
+Personal ambition is only part of his motivation for participating in the Beijing Olympics — alongside improving ski infrastructure and funding back home, and making India a snow sports destination.
+This was why he pushed his wedding back to train and why getting to the bottom of the giant slalom course was so important to him.

 "It has been my dream for 15 years to represent India in the Olympics," Kahn said.
 "Seeing this dream come true means a lot."